microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge01/Challenge01.md

 1. Database must be able to scale rapidly and easily for seasonal demand
 1. Requires database backups to be maintained for 1 year, with weekly granularity
 1. Database can be migrated offline during one of the nightly maintenance windows
+1. If there are any migration blockers/remediation steps, document them with any suggested fixes.

 ### Wide World Importers